Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

 For this configuration, we expect strongly localized topological surface modes on both open ends of the quantum spin chain.
 Furthermore, since there is spatial mirror symmetry in the system parameters, qubits 1 and 5 should be equivalent, as well as qubits 2 and 4.

 Indeed, the result obtained from the quantum hardware accurately corroborates these expectations.
-A clear signature of topological surface modes is evidenced by the strong temporal oscillations of the magnetization in qubits 1 and 5, translating into sharp low energy modes in the power spectrum, indicated by arrows in Fig. 3.
+A clear signature of topological surface modes is evidenced by the strong temporal oscillations of the magnetization in qubits 1 and 5, translating into sharp low energy modes in the power spectrum, indicated by arrows in Fig. \ref{fig:3}.
 Their frequency depends on the choice of Hamiltonian parameters $J, J', h_x$, whereas their lifetime is characterized by the damping rate $\gamma$ as in a fitting formula, $m(t) \propto \exp(-\gamma t)$.
+We remark that in the complementary closed system calculation, this frequency is equivalent to the energy difference between pairs of eigenstates.
 These topological mode signatures are the salient feature preserved amidst noise in the hardware results.
-Constant-depth circuits have stabilized the SPT modes, producing longer-lived states at the edge of the system, which has not been observable with conventional quantum circuits (see Supplementary Fig. S13).
+Constant-depth circuits have stabilized the SPT modes, producing longer-lived states at the edge of the system, which has not been observable with conventional quantum circuits (see Supplementary Fig. S13 \cite{supp}).